pyodide/pyodide/docs/development/new-packages.md

 If the build succeeds you can try to load the package:

-1. Serve the dist directory with `python -m http.server --directory ./dist`
+1. Serve the dist directory with `python -m http.server --directory ./dist`.
+If you use docker, you can execute this either outside of the docker container or make sure to forward a port by setting the environment variable PYODIDE_SYSTEM_PORT or starting docker with `./run_docker -p <port>`.
-2. Open `localhost:<port>/console.html` and try to import the package
+2. Open `localhost:<port>/console.html` and try to import the package.
-3. You can test the package in the repl
+3. You can test the package in the repl.

 ### Fixing build issues